 VOLÁNBUSZ / FLIXBUS runs bus services several times a day.
 Vienna is within 3 hours reach on board of our convenient buses with WiFi access.

-The buses depart from Népliget Bus Station Budapest, which is easily accessible by public transport.
+You can board the buses at Népliget Bus Station Budapest, which is easily accessible by public transport.

-You can even take your bicycle with you with the services running daily in the whole year and operated by VOLÁNBUSZ / FLIXBUS.
-You can buy the ticket for that together with your ticket on the website of FLIXBUS.
+You can even take your bicycle with you on some of the services.
+You can buy the ticket for that together with your ticket on the website of FLIXBUS as well as in the international ticket office at Népliget bus station.